598team30/DL4H_Team_30/README.md

 ### Software

 Python version: 3.10.12

-CPU RAM: 13GB (24GB if running full dataset)
+CPU RAM: 13GB (24GB if running full dataset, which will take 3+ days)

 Disk: 60GB

 To install packages: